 It turns out that code is terribly difficult to debug over email or over Piazza so please come in person, if possible.

 Post on Piazza if it's not specific to you, or email the head TA for private matters.

 Anyone on the course staff would appreciate a good conversation about where this crazy world is headed.
-If you are interested in more specific career advice, please come stop by Chris’ office hours.
-Similarly, if you feel you are falling behind in CS106A and need to restrategize your programming learning, please come to Chris or Brahm’s office hours (earlier in the quarter is better).
+If you are interested in more specific career advice, ideas on how to restrategize your learning, or just want to talk about life at Stanford, please feel free to come to Nick or Brahm's office hours.

 We have no expectations for students who come to office hours - it's totally fine to just come with a general sense of confusion or the desire to work and ask us questions whenever you need to.